amineasli/event_dispatcher/README.md

 [![Gem Version](https://badge.fury.io/rb/event_dispatcher.png)](http://badge.fury.io/rb/event_dispatcher)

-event_dispatcher gem provides a simple observer implementation, allowing you to subscribe and listen for events in your application easily and elegantly.
+event_dispatcher gem provides a simple observer implementation, allowing you to subscribe and listen for events in your application with a simple and effective way.
 It is very strongly inspired by the [Symfony EventDispatcher component](http://symfony.com/components/EventDispatcher)

 ## Install
 Install the gem :